jpstroop/storage_finder/README.md

 ## Data and Descriptions

 The description of features are partly made up, and partly from [here](https://princeton.service-now.com/service?id=kb_article&sys_id=4bbafffcdba1d7c0146fd206ca961924), and partly nonsense.
 The questions in the initial commit were taken from the Cornell app.
-There's no IP/license statement listed on those
+There's no IP/license statement listed on those, but all credit should go to the Cornell University Research Data Management Service Group

 ## Configuration